adammj/loss-functions/README.md

 ## Motivation

 These loss functions were designed for imbalanced classification problems, where it is not possible to oversample the minority classes or undersample the majority classes (please see the paper for a more thorough explanation of this situation).
-Furthermore, most classification problems assume that accuracy is the desired metric, and therefore use cross-entropy as the loss function.
-However, for our use-case, Cohen's kappa is the correct metric (which is only loosely correlated with accuracy).
+Furthermore, most classification problems assume that accuracy is the desired metric, and therefore use [cross-entropy](https://en.wikipedia.org/wiki/Cross-entropy#Cross-entropy_loss_function_and_logistic_regression) as the loss function.
+However, for our use-case, [Cohen's kappa](https://en.wikipedia.org/wiki/Cohen%27s_kappa) is the correct metric (which is only loosely correlated with accuracy).

-Additionally, unlike some other loss functions designed for imbalanced classification, no class weight parameter is necessary.
+The [geometric mean](https://en.wikipedia.org/wiki/Geometric_mean) is used because it eliminates the need for a class weight.
+Normally, especially in highly imbalanced data, correctly classifying the majority class(es) will almost always be at the expense of the minority class(es).

 Both loss functions assume that the final operation of the network is a softmax, which transforms the output into a probability for each of the N classes.